Bergen was once the capital of Norway.

 A Bergen local has provided details on how to reach some bunkers away from the tourist hustle and bustle.

-You’ll find details at number 27 of best things to do in Bergen.
+You’ll find details at number 27 of our to-do list for Bergen Norway.

 13. National Day Party